erdemegemarasli/CS319-03-Group3E/README.md

 Also, we are planning to add time option that the user should finish the game in this decided time to win and pass the level.

+In the map designer mode,
+players will be able to create their own patterns using the same objects in "The Wall".
+As template,
+the base platform of the classic game will be used and players will create their patterns by putting knights, walls and castles as their wishes.
+We are planning to check these created patterns whether they have a distinct solution or not.
+The successful patterns created by players will be added to the player's game.
+Moreover,
+our aim is to make the game modifiable and allow users to have a different perspective towards the game and concept of strategy.
+By preparing the map designer mode, desktop game "The Wall" will present an additional mode that cannot be found in the board game.

 Reference: https://www.smartgames.eu/uk/one-player-games/walls-warriors